Contract Types

 Dimension contracts

-standard CROSS metadata but is characterized by a highly standardized data schema
+standard CROSS metadata but are characterized by additional requirements:

-The data schema for dimensions narrows the base TableSchema
+The data schema for Dimension narrows the base TableSchema

 by adding specific constraints and conventions for dimension tables.